yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 </code>
 </div>
 _Hint_: I won't talk more about this here.
-If you are interested of the generalization of `map` to other data structure, search for functor and `fmap`.
+If you are interested by the generalization of `map` to other data structures, search for functor and `fmap`.

 Our definition is now: